mcilloni/mcilloni.github.io/_posts/2021-01-20-cxx-cross-clang.md

 -- Build files have been written to: /home/marco/fmt/build
 ```

-Compared with Autotools, the command line to `cmake` is very simple and doesn't need too much explanation.
-After the configuration step is finished, it's only a matter to compile the project and install the resulting artifacts somewhere:
+Compared with Autotools, the command line passed to `cmake` is very simple and doesn't need too much explanation.
+After the configuration step is finished, it's only a matter to compile the project and get `ninja` or `make` to install the resulting artifacts somewhere.

 ```shell
 $ cmake --build build